wahdul/webSocket-demo/README.md

 How to Use:
 1. Click on the "Add Record" button to add a new record.
 2. To edit an existing record, simply click on the cell you want to edit and make changes.
-3. Press the "Enter" key to save the changes, or click outside the cell.
+3. Focus on any cell within the table, then use the arrow keys to navigate vertically or horizontally through table cells.
+4. Navigate away from the cell or click outside it to save changes.
+Alternatively, press the 'Esc' key to discard changes.
-4. To delete a record, click on the "Delete" button in the corresponding row.
+5. To delete a record, click on the "Delete" button in the corresponding row.

 Contributors:
 1. Teguh Adi Sumantri